 How Do I Make a Gift of Cash Using Gift Planning Tools?

 Cash can also be used to fund life-income gifts such as a charitable remainder unitrust, charitable remainder annuity trust, or a charitable gift annuity.
 In larger estates, cash may be added to other assets to fund a charitable lead trust.
-A gift bequest made through a revocable trust or will provides another alternative in making a gift of cash to the Marriott School.
+A gift bequest made through a revocable trust or will provides another alternative in making a gift of cash to BYU Marriott.
 Virtually all gift tools can be used in conjunction with cash.